jtipton25/geosciences-colloquia/README.md

-# KSU-9-27-2018
+# University of Arkansas Geosciences Colloquim Talk

-The slides for my presentation at Kansas State University
+The slides for my presentation at the University of Arkansas Geosciences Department